-deviation in quarterly real GDP growth in Mexico and the United States for rolling eight-quarter windows covering the period 1991:Q1-2016:Q1.
-Throughout this time span, volatility in GDP growth is higher in Mexico (average eight-quarter standard deviation of 3.7 percent) than in the United States (average eight-quarter standard deviation of 2.0 percent).
-However, there are evident changes in relative volatility over time.
-After the 1995 peso crisis, volatility spiked in Mexico while remaining low in the United States.
-During the ensuing 10 years, volatility remained uniformly higher in Mexico, though well below the elevated levels of crisis periods.
-With the onset of the global financial crisis of 2008-10, volatility jumps in both economies, declining thereafter to roughly equal levels.
-Reduced differences between Mexico and the United States in income volatility reflect the improved execution of monetary and fiscal policies in Mexico-which, as in much of Latin America, has helped lower inflation, reduce government debt, and stabilize GDP growth (Edwards 2009).
-In the right panel of figure 9, we compare volatility in quarter-to-quarter GDP growth in the United States with the same migrant-sending countries examined with regard to relative GDP levels in figure 8.
+levels of crisis periods.
+With the onset of the Global Financial Crisis of 2008 to 2010, volatility jumps in both economies, declining thereafter to roughly equal levels.
+Reduced Mexico-U.S. differences in income volatility reflect the improved execution of monetary and fiscal policies in Mexico, which as in much of Latin America has helped lower inflation, reduce government debt, and stabilize GDP growth (Edwards, 2009).
+In panel (b) of Figure 9, we compare volatility in quarter-to-quarter GDP growth in the United States to the same migrant-sending countries examined with regard to relative GDP levels in Figure 8.
 Here again, we see that volatility in GDP growth in migrant-sending nations has decreased relative to the United States, which has presumably dampened pressures for cross-border labor flows.

-II.B.
-U.S. Immigration Policy
+B. U.S. Immigration Policy

-Low-skilled immigrants enter the United States through three channels: with permanent legal residence visas (green cards), with temporary work visas, and as undocumented entrants.
-During the 2000s, the U.S. government engaged in a massive buildup in border enforcement efforts, with most newly committed resources allocated to the U.S. border with Mexico.
+Low-skilled immigrants enter the United States through three channels: on permanent legal residence visas (green cards), on temporary work visas, and through undocumented entry.
+During the 2000s, the U.S. government engaged in a massive buildup in enforcement efforts, with most newly committed resources allocated to the U.S. border with Mexico.
 To understand how changes in immigration policy may have affected incentives for low-skilled immigration, we review recent adjustments in U.S. policy mechanisms.

-tegal immigration.
-The vast majority of low-skilled immigrants who obtain green cards do so through family sponsorship, for which visa eligibility derives from having a relative who is a U.S. citizen or legal resident, or as refugees or asylees (Rosenzweig 2007).
+Legal Immigration.
+The vast majority of low-skilled immigrants who obtain green cards do so through family sponsorship, for which visa eligibility derives from having a relative who is a U.S. citizen or legal resident, or as refugees or asylees (Rosenzweig, 2007).
 The number of U.S. green cards and the policies governing their allocation have been stable since 1990.
 In that year, the Immigration Act set the annual number of family-sponsored visas at 480,000, the annual number of employer-sponsored visas (which go primarily to skilled workers) at 140,000, and the annual number of diversity visas (allocated via lottery to countries that have historically low migration to the United States) at 55,000.
 Visas available to immediate relatives of U.S. citizens are uncapped, though applications for these visas may be subject to processing delays.
-The number of green cards given to refugees and asylees, though having no set cap, shows no trend over time, having fallen from 114,000 per year in the 1990s to 83,000 per year in the 2000s, before rising to 109,000 per year during the 2010-15 period.
+The number of green cards given to refugees and asylees, while having no set cap, shows no trend over time, falling from 114,000 per year in the 1990s to 83,000 per year in the 2000s before rising to 109,000 per year over the 2010-2015 period.
 Any increase in low-skilled immigration via permanent legal visas thus cannot have occurred through expanded quotas for green cards.
 It must instead have occurred through increases in the number of low-skilled immigrants qualifying for, applying for, and receiving visas from the annual allocation of visas.
-Before the cards of the cards of
+19